abdulraoof/Conjura_eBrochure/README.md

 Project is implemented using Adobe Flash CS4 and basic Action Script 2.

-You can download the eBrochure.fla file to voew the source and executable.exe contain the executable.
+You can download the eBrochure.fla file to view the source and executable.exe to run the presentation.

-You can view the published version by visiting http://conjura.in/2012/ebrochure/.
+Thank You.